jayfang88/poodle-jump/README.md

 ### Controls
 - Select desired game difficulty
 - Control the Poodle with '<' and '>' keys
-- Your current score is displayed in the upper left corner
+- View your current score, displayed in the upper left corner

 ### Architecture and Technologies
 - Vanilla JavaScript for game logic and event handlers